The Residency Appeal Process

-If there is no ADR, or the ADR is unsuccessful, the case will go to a full hearing before an IAD judge.
+If there is no ADR, or the ADR is unsuccessful, the case will go to a full hearing before an IAD judge, known as a Member.

 Residency Appeal Hearings before the IAD

-Hearings before the IAD are similar to a court hearing in that there will be a presiding judge (called a Member), a prosecutor who represents the immigration department (called a Minister’s Representative) and the appellant and their lawyer, if any.
-The process is adversarial and it will be up to the appellant to prove their case to the satisfaction of the judge.
-The appellant will testify and can call other witnesses to testify, can present new evidence in support of their case, and can be represented by a lawyer who can lead the testimony and make submissions on the appellant’s behalf.
+Hearings before the IAD are similar to a court hearing in that there will be a presiding Member, a prosecutor who represents the immigration department (called a Minister’s Representative) and the appellant and their representative if they have one.
+The process is adversarial and it will be up to the appellant to prove their case on the balance of probabilities.
+The appellant will testify and is able to call other witnesses to testify, bring new evidence in support of their case, and can be represented by a lawyer who can lead the testimony and make legal submissions on the appellant’s behalf.

 Decisions made by the immigration authorities that a permanent resident has lost his or her permanent residence for failure to meet the residency requirement are generally challenged on two major grounds.